angular/angular/aio/content/guide/feature-modules.md

 ## Importing a feature module

 To incorporate the feature module into your app, you have to let the root module, `app.module.ts`, know about it.
 Notice the `CustomerDashboardModule` export at the bottom of `customer-dashboard.module.ts`.
 This exposes it so that other modules can get to it.
-To import it into the AppModule, add it to the imports in `app.module.ts` and to the imports array:
+To import it into the `AppModule`, add it to the imports in `app.module.ts` and to the `imports` array:

 <code-example path="feature-modules/src/app/app.module.ts" region="app-module" title="src/app/app.module.ts" linenums="false">
 </code-example>